TOILmodular/EurorackOTAVCF/PanelLayout/Layout.md

 ## Panel Layout for PCB

-Coordiantes given in the table fit to the layout of components given in the PCB in folders GerberFiles_Orig and GerberFiles_Thonk.
+Coordinates given in the table fit to the layout of components given in the PCB in folders GerberFiles_Orig and GerberFiles_Thonk.
 The layout is the same for both versions.

 Panel size: 40mm x 128.5mm